 After the device accepts an Erase Suspend command, the corresponding bank enters the erase-suspend-read mode, after which the system can read data from any non-erase-suspended sector within the same bank.
+The system can read array data using the standard read timing, except that if it reads at an address within erase-suspended sectors, the device outputs status data.
 After completing a programming operation in the Erase Suspend mode, the system may once again read array data with the same exception.
 See the Erase Suspend/Erase Resume Commands section for more information.